Still Woozy’s “Loveseat”: a review

 The penultimate track, Little Things fully embraces Woozy’s signature trippy, psychedelic style.
 The off-key “ye-es” before the chorus and the intricate drum patterns invite listeners to deeply engage with the song’s exploration of life’s fleeting, sweet moments.

 The album closes with Rid Of Me, a poignant piano ballad that sees Still Woozy venturing into new, minimalist territory.
 The simplicity of piano and vocals, alongside lyrics promising, “You can’t get rid of me so easily,” to his wife and newborn son, creates a deeply moving finale.
 The introduction of strings in the buildup adds a rich, emotive layer, making it one of his most compelling tracks to date.
+Although string outros have become increasingly popular since Mac Millet’s Swimming and Circles, it’s a welcome new texture into almost every song.

 Loveseat is a testament to Still Woozy’s ability to grow while staying true to his roots.
 It balances familiar sounds with just enough experimentation to keep things fresh, ultimately delivering a collection of tracks that are both comforting and captivating.